campbellbartlett/code-insight-extension/README.md

 # Code Insights Extension for BitBucket Server

 ## Introduction
-With the release of BitBucket Server 7, repository administrators now have the ability to configure code compulsory insight reports that must report their status before merging can take place.
+With the release of BitBucket Server 7, repository administrators now have the ability to configure compulsory insight reports that must report their status before merging can take place.
 An administrator also has the ability to list which of these reports must pass.